 The named child protection officer at St Mary's is the Headteacher.
 Due to the day to day contact with children, schools are particularly well placed to observe outward signs of abuse, changes in behaviour, or failure to develop.
-Child protection procedures can be found in our Child Protection Policy available on written request made to the Headteacher and also posted on our school website.
+Child protection procedures can be found in our Child Protection Policy available on our school website.